Brigandine (video game): Battle mode

 In this mode, each turn is a combat round.
-Battles take place in hexagonal grids; each unit (rune knight or monster) occupies one hexagon.
-Each unit, with rare exceptions, may act once on each turn, and the units belonging to the same troop must act in sequence.
-A unit's action usually consists in a movement followed by a physical attack, or by a magic spell/special attack.
+Battles take place on hexagonal grids; each unit (Rune Knight or monster) occupies one hexagon.
+Each unit, with rare exceptions, may act once each turn, and the units belonging to the same troop must act in sequence.
+A unit's action usually consists of movement followed by a physical attack, or of a magic spell/special attack.
+Magic spells cannot be used after moving, but some special attacks can.

-Each side may bring only up to 3 troops to a single battle, regardless of the number of troops that are attacking or defending the castle.
-Once a battle starts, the attacking side has 12 turns to gain victory, by defeating all troops of the opposing side.
+Each side may bring at most three troops to a single battle, regardless of the number of troops that are attacking or defending the castle.
+Once a battle starts, the attacker has 12 turns to gain victory by defeating all of the defender's troops.
 A troop is defeated by having its leader reduced to 0 hit points, or when the leader retreats.
-If the ruler of a nation is reduced to 0 hit points or retreats, all other rune knights belonging to the same side retreat.
-If the attacking side fails to gain victory within 12 turns, all its rune knights retreat.
+If the ruler of a nation is reduced to 0 hit points or retreats, all other Rune Knights belonging to that nation retreat.
+If the attacker fails to gain victory within 12 turns, all their Rune Knights retreat.

-In battle, each rune knight has an area around it called rune area.
-Outside of this area, the monsters belonging to the rune knight's troop become weaker.
-When a rune knight is reduced to 0 hit points or retreats, the monsters belonging to its troop may either retreat or be captured by the opposing side.
-A monster which is outside the leader's rune area has an increased chance of being captured.
+In battle, each Rune Knight has an area around it called Rune Area.
+Outside of this area, the monsters belonging to the Rune Knight's troop become weaker.
+When a Rune Knight is reduced to 0 hit points or retreats, the monsters belonging to its troop may either retreat or be captured by the opposing side.
+A monster which is outside the leader's Rune Area has an increased chance of being captured.

 Monsters which are reduced to 0 hit points are considered to be killed, and disappear forever.
-Rune knights reduced to 0 hit points become unavailable to be used for 1 in-game month, but aren't affected otherwise.
+Rune Knights reduced to 0 hit points become unavailable to be used for one in-game month, but aren't affected otherwise.

-Units and magic spells frequently have elements associated with them: red, blue, green, white or black.
+Units and magic spells frequently have elements associated with them: red, blue, green, white, or black.
 Physical attacks and spells from units associated with a certain element are more effective against units associated with the opposing element (red opposes blue, white opposes black).
 Likewise, physical attacks and spells are less effective against units associated with the same element.

 Plot

-The game begins with a scene showing Zemeckis, commander of the army of the Kingdom of Almekia, receiving a visit from a rune knight called Cador, who wields the title of "Death Knight".
+The game begins with a scene showing Zemeckis, commander of the army of the Kingdom of Almekia, receiving a visit from a Rune Knight called Cador, who wields the title of "Death Knight".
 Zemeckis is convinced that he is being falsely accused of treason, and decides to rebel against the King of Almekia, Henguist.
-Zemeckis' rebellion is joined by other rune knights, and they successfully take over the country of Almekia, renaming it Esgares Empire.
-King Hengust dies in the hands of Cador, and the son of the King, Prince Lance, flees to the nearby Kingdom of Padstow with the rune knights who stayed loyal to the deceased king.
-These events are the trigger for the war between the countries of Forsena.
+Zemeckis' rebellion is joined by other Rune Knights, and they successfully take over the nation of Almekia, renaming it the Esgares Empire.
+King Henguist dies at the hands of Cador, and the son of the King, Prince Lance, flees to the nearby Kingdom of Padstow with the Rune Knights who stayed loyal to the deceased king.
+These events are the trigger for the war between the nations of Forsena.